Dental Technology Glossary

 An individual treatment room in a dental practice, tracked in the practice management system.

-In TDO Software, operatories are stored in the OpNames table and linked to appointments via the AppOps junction table.
+Practice management systems track operatories and link them to appointments.
 Assigning appointments to specific operatories lets staff visualize room utilization, prevent double-booking, and plan the day more efficiently.
-The operatory view is one of TDO's most useful scheduling features but is often underutilized by front desk staff.
+The operatory view is one of the most useful scheduling features but is often underutilized by front desk staff.

 SMS Compliance